RahimeenShafiq/Brick-Braker/README.md

 ✨ Free hits on lower wall as game over
 ✨ Adding sounds for a more immersive experience
 ✨ Converting the game into multiple levels

+This project was created as a personal exercise in web development and is intended to serve as a portfolio piece.